maria8719/week8-react-testing-lab/README.md

 });
 ```

-The code example above, it renders the ```<App />``` compoment and any children components it uses to the virtual DOM.
-Once it is rendered, it then can be tested.
+The code example above renders the ```<App />``` compoment and any children components it uses to the virtual DOM.
+Once it is rendered, it then can be tested (must be rendered first).

 ```JS
 test('renders Hello World', () => {